gradio-app/gradio/guides/06_custom-components/06_frequently-asked-questions.md

 ## Do I always need to start my component from scratch?
 No!
 You can start off from an existing gradio component as a template, see the [five minute guide](./custom-components-in-five-minutes).
 You can also start from an existing custom component if you'd like to tweak it further.
 Once you find the source code of a custom component you like, clone the code to your computer and run `gradio cc install`.
 Then you can run the development server to make changes.If you run into any issues, contact the author of the component by opening an issue in their repository.
 The [gallery](https://www.gradio.app/custom-components/gallery) is a good place to look for published components.
+For example, to start from the [PDF component](https://www.gradio.app/custom-components/gallery?id=freddyaboulton%2Fgradio_pdf), clone the space with `git clone https://huggingface.co/spaces/freddyaboulton/gradio_pdf`, `cd` into the `src` directory, and run `gradio cc install`.

 ## Do I need to host my custom component on HuggingFace Spaces?